Lucas-Nardi/Speech-4-Gaming/README.md

     python pip install virtualenv

-If you having trouble on the installation, please go to the virtualenv [website](https://virtualenv.pypa.io/en/latest/installation.html).
+If you having trouble on the installation :pray:, please go to the virtualenv [website](https://virtualenv.pypa.io/en/latest/installation.html).

 Then, choose the directory that you want to put the Speech 4 Gaming Project and open it on the terminal to clone the project with this code below